aikea/aikea.github.io/content/watchlog.md

 (first watch: Jul 18th, 2022)

 47. > **Doctor Strange: Multiverse of Madness | Sam Raimi | 2022**
 I expect MCU to deliver monotonuous, cookie-cutter, feel-good movies and it never disappoints.
 Great for when I want to "switch off" my brain.
 Also, WTF Wanda?
 (first watch: Jul 19th, 2022)

+48. > **Phantom Thread | Paul Thomas Anderson | 2017**
+Reynolds Woodcock is a successful fashion designer who is also a pain in the ass.
+A man who lost his mother at a young age and misses dearly, he is the antithesis of what he projects on the outside, when he's alone.
+The plot follows him and Alma Elson, an indomitable local waitress as they fall in love despite their differences and is beautifully told.
+There are some innovative camera shots in this movie.
+(first watch: Jul 20th, 2022)
 <hr />